pahoua10yang/GRAD521_DMPYang_2019/index.md

 4. Subject: Science
 5. Publication date: 2019

+Tabular - Data dictionary
+Column Head - Location, Date, Time, Code (0 and 1)

+Metadata will be capture through Excel and a text file.

+Photograph - of Insects
+Under a file name: SummerProject2019 (for that year) Picture label name

 # Storage and security
-1. Data context will be storage in mutliple storage site such as box or drop box and USB flask drive as well as computer storage .
+1. Data context will be storage in mutliple storage site such as box and drop box as well as computer storage .
 Data will be also sent to supervisor/PI's email.
+2. Dropbox is used for modification and Box is used for storing orginal.
-2. Box is through Oregon State University which is a secure site but only given to current student and limited time for you to grab your context once you are no longer a student.
+3. Box is through Oregon State University which is a secure site but only given to current student and limited time for you to grab your context once you are no longer a student.
 Drop box only allow certain amount stored before they start charging.
-3. By storing data on a flask drive will also prevent using space from a storage site such as box and without worrying about being deleted.
+4. Link to box will be given to PIs, so correction can be made.

 # Access and data sharing
+1. Data will not be publish publicly until project is complete and publish in a journal publication.
+2. Data will be public after two years of data.

 # Archiving and preservation
+1. Scholar Archive - when thesis is submit
+2. Preservtions will also be in Scholar Archive or a plan with the PIs.

 Repository with source code [here](https://github.com/clarallebot/GRAD521_DMPtemplate)